namshi/namshi.github.com/source/_posts/2014-10-30-a-year-and-a-half-journey-with-namshi-tech.markdown

 as you might think, this javascript craziness on the server?!
 But the simplicity and the ultimate performance of this platform proved me wrong again.

-The newly emplyed technologies brought with them a set of valuable practices like code review, code testing and automated testing tools, pair programming and many more which are very important skills for a software developer to pick up.
+The newly employed technologies brought with them a set of valuable practices like code review, code testing and automated testing tools, pair programming and many more which are very important skills for a software developer to pick up.

 Attending SymfonyLive London 2014 was a great chance to meet people from the Symfony and PHP community, getting to know